 Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.

 John was sent to Cabanatuan at some point which was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who captured on Bataan and taken part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken.
-In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
-Camp 3 was later consolidated into Camp 1.
+Camp 3 was where those men captured when Corregidor surrendered were taken and it was later consolidated into Camp 1.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.

 In the camp, the Japanese instituted the “Blood Brother” rule.
 If one man escaped the other nine men in his group would be executed.
 POWs caught trying to escape were beaten.
 Those who did escape and were caught were tortured before being executed.
 It is not known if any POW successfully escaped from the camp.